Lackawanna Trail

 The Lackawanna Rail Trail sits on a former Erie-Lackawanna Railroad bend.
 The trail is great for walking, running, biking, snowshoeing, and cross-country skiing.

-Scoping Report: This is a LAFA planning project completed by Labella for Chemung County ($25K).
-The study included inventory and analysis for approximately 5.5 miles of multi-use trail along I-86 & the Chemung River.
-The report considered parking lot alternatives, multiple trail surfaces, ROW considerations, scenic overlooks, interpretive themes, safety considerations, river access, bridge retrofitting, environmental & archeological impacts and detailed cost estimates.
+• Scoping Report: This is a LAFA planning project completed by LaBella for Chemung County.
+The study included inventory and analysis for approximately 5.5 miles of multi-use trail along I-86 and the Chemung River.
+The report considered parking lot alternatives, multiple trail surfaces, right-of-way and safety considerations, scenic overlooks, interpretive themes, river access, bridge retrofitting, environmental and archeological impacts, and detailed cost estimates.
 An advisory committee was convened.

-Phase I Trail: LaBella provided design & inspection services for the portion of trail within the City of Elmira.
-This project was funded by a State Parks Grant administered by City ($240K).
-The project encompassed: decking and structural modifications to a 19th century railroad bridge; stream bank stabilization; trail construction and NYSDEC permitting.
+• Phase I Trail: LaBella provided design and inspection services for the portion of trail within the City of Elmira.
+Funded by a State Parks Grant administered by the City, this project included decking and structural modifications to a 19th century railroad bridge, stream bank stabilization, trail construction, and NYSDEC permitting.

-Phase III Trail: LaBella is providing design & inspection for the 5.0 miles of trail south of the City of Elmira.
-This portion of the trail is a LAFA project administered by Chemung County ($550K).
+• Phase III Trail: LaBella provided design and inspection services for the 5 miles of trail south of the City of Elmira.
+This portion of the trail is a LAFA project administered by Chemung County.